Frida010/the-quiz-game/README.md

 #### - Favicon

-- Featured in the web browser is a small heart, the favicon did work before I deployed the website to github.
-But after the deployment it seems to not work.
+- Featured in the web browser is a small heart, the favicon does work when opening the website through the port in [Codeanywere](https://codeanywhere.com/signin).
+But after the deployment it does not work for me.

 ![Screenshot of the favicon](https://user-images.githubusercontent.com/129947589/257761171-66ad6c29-948e-4de5-977c-6ee06235900b.png)